 We do not accept submissions that name Large Language Models, such as ChatGPT, Artificial Intelligence (AI) and Machine Learning Tools as credited author(s) on a manuscript because such tools cannot take responsibility for the submitted work and therefore cannot be considered as eligible authors.

 Authors must declare their responsibility for the entire content of the manuscript and may indicate the individual contributions of each author, if applicable.
-The information on author contributions should be given in the Template for Ethical and Legal Declarations, if required for submission.
+The information on author contributions should be given on the title page.

 Conflict of interest